githubEdit

 Installing the Cloud SDK

-Install the Cloud SDK with these installation instructions.
+Install the Cloud SDK with these installation instructionsarrow-up-right.

 Flags, arguments, and other wondrous additions